TatianaMunoz1/TatianaMunoz1/README.md

 ###
 - 👩🏻‍💻 Studying Computer Systems in Universidad Nacional de Lanus, Argentina.
 - 🌱 Currently im studying to become a "Certified Tech Developer", Two year career, thought and designed by Mercado Libre and Globant along with Digital House.
-- 🔒 Working in Cyber Security, studing to become a specialist in Microsoft
+- 🔒 Working as Cloud Engineer
 - 💪🏻 Future goals: Learn more technologies
 - ⚡ Fun fact: Big fan of Pixel Art 👾
 -------